-The Northrop Grumman Foundation, which is a separate entity from the company, implemented the Matching Gifts for Education Program in 2001.
-The program is designed to acknowledge and support an employee’s personal commitment to education.
+The Northrop Grumman Foundation, which is a separate entity from the company, implemented the Matching Gifts for Education program in 2001.
+The program is designed to acknowledge and support employees’ personal commitment to education.

-Who is eligible to participate in the Matching Gift Program?
+Who is eligible to participate in the Matching Gift for Education Program?

-Who is NOT eligible for the Matching Gift program?
+Who is NOT eligible for the Matching Gifts for Education program?